Montana State Parks & Recreation Board

-- Note: The Board may take action on all matters specifically ed on this agenda.
+- Note: The Board may take action on all matters specifically noted on this agenda.
 Times may vary as much as one hour – earlier or later.

 - The Department ensures its meetings are fully accessible to persons with disabilities.
 If special accommodations are needed, contact the Parks Division at (406) 444-3750.